vmware-archive/isv-portal/docs/tile-generator.md

 Service instances provisioned this way survive updates, but will be deleted when the tile is uninstalled.

+!!! note "Note:"
-*NOTE* that the name is the name of the provided *service*, *not* the *broker*.
+    The name is the name of the provided *service, not the broker*.
     In many cases these are not the same, and a single broker may even offer multiple services.
-Use `cf marketplace` to see the services and plans available from installed brokers.
+Use `cf service-access` to see the services and plans offered by installed service brokers.

 If you do not specify a plan, the tile generator will use the first plan listed for the service in the broker catalog.
 It is a good idea to always